 Scholarship and Funding:

-New Scholarship in Technology Management
+MSc in Technology Management Scholarship

 The Centre for Adult Learning & Professional Development at NUI Galway, in collaboration with the 30% Club, are delighted to announce that they are offering a scholarship for the MSc in Technology Management.
 The scholarship aims to advance female leadership and executive representation in technology organisations.